bitwiseworks/mozilla-os2/js/src/doc/Debugger/Debugger.md

 <code>onNewPromise(<i>promise</i>)</code>
 :   A new Promise object, referenced by the [`Debugger.Object`][object] instance
     *promise*, has been allocated in the scope of the debuggees.
+The Promise's allocation stack can be obtained using the *promiseAllocationStack* accessor property of the [`Debugger.Object`][object] instance *promise*.

     This handler method should return a [resumption value][rv] specifying how the debuggee's execution should proceed.
 However, note that a <code>{